 Are you a Bridgerton fan?
 Check out this 2-hour walking tour of Bridgerton locations!

 The Circus, also designed by John Wood the Elder, is another Bath landm<ark.
-Looking at the Circus, with its four houses forming a circle round a lawn, you can understand the strong influence of ancient Roman and Italian Neo-Classical architecture on Georgian style.
+Looking at the Circus, with its four houses forming a circle around a lawn, you can understand the strong influence of ancient Roman and Italian Neo-Classical architecture on the Georgian style.

 Enjoy Bath buskers and street performers